-Two supply-side schemes are proposed for delivery during AMP12 in 2057 under this programme.
-AFF-RTR-WRZ1-4010: Abingdon Reservoir to Harefield Transfer (50MI), which is closely linked to AFF-RTR-WRZ4-4011 delivered in AMP11.
+Three supply-side schemes are proposed for delivery during AMP15.
+The first to be delivered in 2062 is AFF-RTR-WRZ1-4010: Abingdon Reservoir to Harefield Transfer (50MI), which is closely linked to AFF-RTR-WRZ4-4011 delivered in AMP11.

 AFF-RTR-WRZ1-4010: Abingdon Reservoir to Harefield Transfer (50MI) utilises the same infrastructure as AFF-RTR-WRZ4-4011 up to point near lver 2 WTW.
 It would then extend the mains northward to an upgraded Harefield Reservoir and Harefield Treatment Works.
 The detailed assessment of this scheme was carried out on the basis that this scheme could include the delivery of the South East Strategic Reservoir (SESR).
 However, the SESR would already be established at this point given the earlier delivery of AFF-RTR-WRZ4-4011.
-While there is still the potential for negative effects as a result of the delivery of the pipeline and expanded Harefield reservoir it is considered that there is unlikely to be any significant negative effects during operation.
+While there is still the potential for negative effects as a result of the delivery of the pipeline and expanded Harefield reservoir it is considered that there is suitable mitigation available to ensure that residual effects are minor.
+It is also considered that there is unlikely to be any significant negative effects during operation.